 How does it work?

-This criterion lets you match based on the presence or absence of a cookie name and optionally, the value.
+This criterion lets you match based on the presence or absence of HTTP response headers from the origin and, optionally, their value.

 |Value||The Rule is True When…|

-In the name field, enter the cookie name you want to use for the match.
+In the text field, enter the name of the response header.

-- Wildcards in name: When enabled, allows * and ? wildcard matches in the cookie name field.
+- Wildcards in name: When enabled, allows * and ? wildcard matches in the header name field.